Provizanta/ansible-role-systemd/README.md

-Configure systemd unit
+Ansible role: systemd
 =========

-Create a systemd configuration unit.
+Create and setup systemd along with the specified units.

 Requirements
 ------------